ericjanto/personal-blog/content/posts/articles/2020-05-10-starting-this-blog.md

 ## What Can You Expect?

 - Articles in tutorial form
-- To be published in a biweekly manner
+- To be published in a biweekly to monthly manner

 ### Topics I'll Be Writing About